evanfebrianto/python-perf-comparison/README.md

 ## Performance Improvement Comparison
 ![Performance Improvement Comparison](performance_improvement_comparison.png)

 This chart illustrates the performance improvement of each method relative to the basic Python implementation.
 The Rust implementation (pure) offers the most significant improvement, followed by the C extension and Cython implementations.
-Numba and Rust binding also provide a notable performance boost, while the pure Python implementation lags behind the optimized methods.
+Numba binding also provides a notable performance boost, while the pure Python implementation lags behind the optimized methods.